biocsuwb/ensemble-binclass/README.md

 Table 1.
 The g:Profiler results for the top 5 features selected by the LASSO method.

-## Example 2 - Construct the predictive model with molecular data by using basic classifiers
+## Example 2 - Construct the predictive model with molecular data by using individual classifiers

 ### Required parameters
 - X, variables (pd.DataFrame) ***X=X***;